resource-watch/slate/source/includes/internal/_widget.md

 # Widget
+This section describes some aspects of widget functionality that are only available to other microservices and cannot be invoked by actual API users.
 ## Updating the env for all widgets for a dataset

 > Example PATCH request that sets all widget for the given dataset to the defined env: